“G.W.” mark

 Here are a couple brief mentions from contemporary sources:

 “The Great Western Glass Company, P. B. Leach, President, W. F. de Cordova, Secretary and Treasurer, was established in 1874.
-Their specialties are druggist’s flint prescription bottles,.and flasks.
+Their specialties are druggist’s flint prescription bottles, and flasks.
 Their capacity, which is 300 boxes a day, has been more than doubled since 1878, when it was only 125 boxes daily, and still the demand continues to increase at a rate that will require early enlargement.”
 From 1882-83 [St. Louis] Year Book of the Commercial, Banking, and Manufacturing Interests, Volume 1.

 “The Great Western Glass Works, corner of Third and Barton streets, are being wrecked by the Anheuser-Busch Brewing Association, who will establish in their place a bottle house employing new methods of manufacture.”
 Iron and Machinery World, [trade newspaper] December 27, 1890, page 12.

-The soon-to-be-built bottle manufacturing plant mentioned in that brief article above would have been the second plant of the Adolphus Busch Glass Manufacturing Company, division or subsidiary of Anheuser-Busch Brewing Association.
+That soon-to-be-built bottle manufacturing plant mentioned in that brief article above would have been the second plant of the Adolphus Busch Glass Manufacturing Company, division or subsidiary of Anheuser-Busch Brewing Association.
 Beer bottles made by that concern are typically embossed “A.B.G.M.CO” or “A.B.G.CO”.

-This operation evidently went by both “Company” and “Works” although the term “Works” may have been used more in casual conversation, referring to the actual brick and mortar factory building as opposed to the organized business operation (firm name).
+The Great Western Glass Works operation evidently went by both “Company” and “Works” although the term “Works” may have been used more in casual conversation, referring to the actual brick and mortar factory building as opposed to the organized business operation (firm name).

 For much more background information and discussion on the Great Western glassworks, check out this PDF article written by Bill Lockhart et al: